lmammino/financial/README.md

 A TypeScript / JavaScript financial utility library inspired by [numpy-financial](https://github.com/numpy/numpy-financial/)

-It does support the same function offered by `numpy-financial` but it only support scalar values (no numpy-like array values) and it does not support decimal values.
+It does support the same functionality offered by `numpy-financial` but it only support scalar values (no numpy-like array values) and it does not support decimal values.

 ## Install